 - Sell services and outsource duties

 Online retail is a common way to earn passive income.
 Regarding products, you can create/develop, source, or drop ship merchandise.
 Drop shipping is a retail fulfillment method where a store doesn’t keep the products it sells in stock.
-Instead, when a store sells a product, it purchases the item from a third-party and has it shipped directly to the customer.
+Instead, when the store sells a product, it purchases the item from a third-party and has it shipped directly to the customer.
 As a result, the merchant never sees or handles the product and doesn’t have to carry inventory.

 The conventional manufacturing model builds products for inventory storage.
 Alternatively, print-on-demand (POD) products and just-in-time (JIT) manufacturing are designed to meet demand, for example, a t-shirt with a specific image is printed to fill a customer’s order.